ianthetechie/digital-garden/content/index.md

 I love startups, and have co-founded a few.
 I've worked in industries ranging from streaming media to finance and even agriculture.
 My day job (and nights and weekends too sometimmes) is [Stadia Maps](https://stadiamaps.com/).

+Want to get updates when I post something new?
+Follow me on your favorite channel in the footer, or subscribe to the RSS feed.